hphelion/documentation/migration-overview-reference.md

 		- The ICMP rule allows all ICMP traffic.
 		- The TCP port 22 rule allows SSH traffic over port 22.

-5. Use the commands in the [Python NovaClient CLI Reference](https://docs.hpcloud.com/cli/nova/reference) to add and remove the rules as needed.
+5. Use the commands in the [Python Novaclient CLI: Command Line Reference](https://docs.hpcloud.com/cli/nova/reference) to add and remove the rules as needed.

 	`Add a rule to a security group.`